Arpit9110/SY0_701/Domain_13.md

 Data Recovery

-  Several key steps in the data recovery process
+  Several key steps in the data recovery process:
    - Selection of the right backup
    - Initiating the recovery process
    - Data validation